 II.
 Twelve Essential Facts

-1. Official drinking guidelines are political in nature rather than medical or scientific.
-Therefore, the limits vary from country to country.
+Official drinking guidelines are political in nature rather than medical.
+So they vary from country to country.

 The medical evidence is the same everywhere.
-Yet some countries set their maximum limit about two and one half times higher that of other countries.
-Scientific evidence appears to play a minor role in the decisions.
+Yet some countries set their limit for moderate are about two and one half times higher that of other countries.
+Medical evidence appears to play a minor role in the decisions.

-The U.S. guidelines were first conceived and promoted by government lawyers.
-They weren’t physicians, nutritionists, or scientists at all.
+The US guidelines were first conceived and promoted by government lawyers.
+They weren’t doctors, nutritionists, or scientists at all.

-The situation in the United Kingdom was hardly better.
-But at least the guidelines were conceived by physicians.
+The situation in the UK was hardly better.
+But at least the guidelines were conceived by doctors.
 Dr. Richard Smith was editor emeritus of the British Medical Journal.
 He was a member of a special Royal College of Physicians committee.
 It created the UK’s first drinking guidelines in 1987.

 Dr. Smith later wrote that the drinking limits were not based on any clear evidence at all.
 Instead, they “were really plucked out of the air.”
 He said “It was a sort of intelligent guess by a committee.”